 LEARN WITHOUT LIMITS (LWL)

 Our LWL curriculum focuses on teaching children how to learn.
 We are proactive when developing the growth mindset needed to be a successful learner.
-Daily learning talks and Star Assemblies are part of this process as children are taught to:
+Focussed feedback, daily learning talks and Learning Legend Assemblies are just a part of this process as children are taught to:

 STICK WITH IT - Our growth mindset philosophy means children know that hard work and effort are key to successful learning.
 They are praised for being brave, sustaining effort and for managing distractions.

 understand IT’S YOUR LEARNING - We teach children to take responsibility for their learning.
 We help them admit when they don’t know something, always asking ‘what’s next?’.
 They know they need to be ready to learn and willing to try.